BoatrApp/The-Ultimate-Guide-to-Co-Owning-a-Boat/compiler/output/2024-11-29T15:03:20.918Z/ebook.md

 #### [8.
 Scheduling and Usage Management](#scheduling-and-usage-management)

 &nbsp;&nbsp;&nbsp;&nbsp;In co-ownership, equitable access is key.
-This chapter offers tips for managing schedules, handling peak times, and accommodating each owner’s needs.
+This chapter offers tips for managing schedules, handling peak times, and accommodating each owner's needs.
 It covers strategies for smooth communication and includes a few digital tools for streamlining schedule management.

 #### [9.
 Navigating Common Challenges](#navigating-common-challenges)